ecosense-au-dk/Karibu-core/README.md

   * Karibu-consumer: The daemon code.

-  * Karibu-test: JUnit test cases for all three modules above, as well as the execution scripts for the daemon.
+  * Karibu-test: JUnit test cases for all three modules above, as well as an example execution scripts for the daemon.
 Review the README file in the folder.

 Building